volta2016/spa-proyect/README.md

 # SPA Proyect Ecommerce

-E-commerce creado con POO JS, configuración con Webpack.
+Ecommerce created with POO JS, configuration with Webpack.
+Separation of tasks by modules.

 ## Scripts available in Shopping-cart-spa via `npm run-script`